bonitasoft/web-components/components/README.md

 ## Build all packages

-You need to run `lerna bootstrap --use-workspaces` first when you cloning this repository/
+You need to run `lerna bootstrap --use-workspaces` first when you cloning this repository.

 Then you can run `npm run bundle`.
 It will be compile and bundle all components.

-## Build only one package
+## Run lerna command on only one package

-    lerna run --scope [components] [options]
+    lerna run --scope [packages] [options]

 For example: `lerna run --scope bo-element-typescript start --stream` to start dev bo-element-typescript environment

-## Run pretiter on all packages
+## Run prettier on all packages

     npm run start lint